0x4447/0x4447-cli-node-cucumber/README.md

 We created this small project to save time when working on web servers hosted on Heroku.

 We're big fans of the [Heroku Button](https://devcenter.heroku.com/articles/heroku-button).
-Thanks to the `app.json` file, we're now able to create projects anyone can deploy, along with detailed instructions on how to set up all environment variables.
+Thanks to the `app.json` file, we're able to create projects anyone can deploy, along with detailed instructions on how to set up all environment variables.

 Locally, since projects sometimes end up with dozens of environment variables, we use [foreman](https://www.npmjs.com/package/foreman) to load the local environment variables from the `.env` file.
+But we are still stuck with the problem of manually create the `.env` file every time we pull the project in a clean location.

-We created this tiny app to automatically generate the `.env` file from the `app.json` file.
+To speed up the initial setup process, we created this tiny app to automatically generate the `.env` file from the `app.json` file.
 At the same time, we ensured that the file wouldn't exceed the 80-character ruler mark.

 In addition, if your `app.json` file uses default values, Cucumber automatically populates the variables with the right set of auto-generated data.
 Anything else requires that you manually add the information.